h3rb/8bitmush-client/README.md

 License: Non-Commercial (AGPL) see LICENSE for details

-GameMaker Studio 1.2-1.4 era
+Platform: Compiles with the IDE GameMaker Studio 1.2 - 1.4 era

+Multiple attempts were made to write an "omniclient" for web, iphone, ipad, android in "GameMaker Studio" but it was not a complete success.

+* Most compatible PC version was 8bitmushtiny.gmx (requires no OpenGL, can run on integrated graphics)
-Most complicated version was 8bitclient_3
+* Most complete/highest required specs version was 8bitclient_3 (requires OpenGL)